 - Always wash hands and utensils before feeding.

-- Sit your baby upright to reduce risk.
+- Sit your little one upright to reduce risk.

-- Keep portions small and realistic for your baby’s age.
+- Keep portions small and realistic for your little one’s age.

 - Introduce healthy foods early and enjoy them together.